shubham-777/fabio-tests/README.md

 ## Database schema

-To store the geographical data, a database schema is created, which inclued `continents, countries & cities` as tables.
+To store the geographical data, a database schema is created, which includes `continents, countries & cities` as tables.
 Relationship among this tables are `continents` to `countries` is one to many and `countries` to `cities` is one to many.